Board of Trustees

 John Taylor,Vice President of Public Affairs and Communications, LG Electronics USA

 John I. Taylor is Vice President of Public Affairs and Communications for LG Electronics USA Inc., serving as LG's senior U.S. industry relations, government affairs and public relations executive.
 Active for three decades in the Consumer Electronics Association, Taylor is currently Chairman of the CEA Communications Committee and Vice Chairman of the CEA Ultra HD Working Group.
 In addition to his role as a Trustee of the CEA Foundation, Taylor serves on CEA's Video Division Board and is a long-time member of the CEA Government Affairs Council and the judging committee for the Consumer Electronics Hall of Fame.
 Taylor serves on the boards of other organizations, including the Association of Home Appliance Manufacturers, the Advanced Television Systems Committee, The Media Institute and the Library of American Broadcasting.

 Skip West, President, MAXSA Innovations, LLC

 MAXSA develops and markets solar motion lights, battery powered lighting and innovative automotive accessories to help you park better, stay safe all winter and keep your car organized.
-Mr. West serves on the boards of The Consumer Electronics Association, Electronics Industries Alliance and the Automotive Aftermarket Industry Association as well as being involved with charities focused on improving childhood education in Ghana.
+Mr. West serves on the boards of The Consumer Electronics Association, National Science and Education Partnership and the Automotive Aftermarket Industry Association as well as being involved with charities focused on improving childhood education in Ghana.
 He also teaches as an adjunct at George Mason University in both the business and IT schools.
 Mr. West received his Bachelor of Arts from Haverford College in 1978 and his Master’s in Business Administration from Stanford University in 1980.
 Before his college graduation, Mr. West spent a year teaching in Africa.
 He enjoys outdoor activities.

 Stephen Ewell, Executive Director